DhanashreeKale/Java-Programs/README.md

 ### Java-Programs
 ```

-This repository cosnists all the programs that I have coded throught my BSc/MSc
+This repository consists all the programs that I have coded throught my BSc/MSc
 Many more programs to be added.

 To compile and run: